 - Sober living

 Each of these types of programs work to achieve the same goals of recovery.
 However, they’re suited to people with varied levels and types of addiction.
-A patient with history of heroin addiction, or one with lengthy substance abuse background and a co-occurring condition, may be better served through a residential treatment program than an outpatient program.
+A patient with history of heroin addiction, or one with lengthy substance use background and a co-occurring condition, may be better served through a inpatient treatment program than an outpatient program.
 Of course, this is determined on a case-by-case basis.
 An addiction assessment before entering rehab helps providers make these determinations.

 - Wake up at a set time